-So looking at fire and smoke compartmentation provided by fire doors we can see that, with the exception of the doors inside the flat and the lack of awareness amongst some residents, we have a high degree of potential fire safety built in to the building.
+So looking at the fire and smoke compartmentation provided by fire doors we can see that, with the exception of the doors inside the flat and the lack of awareness amongst some residents, we have a high degree of potential fire safety built into the building.

 Fire door inspections regularly reveal that flat entrance doors and doors in common areas are non-compliant at a very basic level.
 The most basic requirements for a fire door are that it will self-close and that it will restrict the spread of smoke at ambient temperature.
 Many fire doors in various locations fail to provide one or both of these essential safety features.

 Evidence from a recent fire door inspection of 194 FD30(s) flat entrance doors for a housing association found that adding these two most basic requirements together, more than half the doors were non-compliant.
 42 flat entrance doors failed to self-close rendering them completely useless in a fire and 68 failed to restrict smoke spread, therefore, allowing the corridor to quickly fill with smoke and place life at risk.
 This is the reality, the door will remain open because its bottom edge will stick on the carpet or rug, or door mat or the door’s latch will fail to engage in the keep causing the door to remain ajar.
 Fire and smoke will quickly spread through the common area to reach other flats, the entrance doors of these other flats will fail to restrict the passage of smoke because the cold-smoke seals are ineffective due to incorrect installation.
 Other residents will be forced to escape via the single staircase which of course by now is filled with thick black smoke.
 Lives will be placed at risk.
 Unnecessarily.
 Because the fire door didn’t work.